Debts Unsettled - Hollis Oliver - E-Book

 Daniel picked up his shirt, shook it out, brushed off lint from the left sleeve, then put it on as he walked through his cell’s doorway and into the hallway.
 The guard pulled out handcuffs.

-“Lead the way,” Daniel scowled and buttoned his shirt as he followed.
+Daniel scowled, “Lead the way.”
+He buttoned his shirt as he followed the guard.

 As they neared the Warden’s office, the guard pointed to an oak banker’s chair outside the office doorway.
 Daniel glanced at him but continued walking straight through the Warden’s open door.
 The guard moved to stop him.
 The Warden held up his hand.
 “It’s okay, Jim.
 Please close the door.”